Walking with giants in Tsavo

 Per single traveller

-Excludes:ย International flights, visas, excess baggage charges, telephone calls, laundry, items of a personal nature, travel and medical insurance, cancellation after travel, tips, any extra arrangements in Nairobi, and any activities not specified in the itinerary.
-Medical evacuation in the event of a medical emergency (Please contact us if your existing Travel or Medical Insurance Policy does not already cover it).
+Excludes: International flights, visas, excess baggage charges, telephone calls, laundry, items of a personal nature, travel cancellation and medical insurance, tips, any extra arrangements in Nairobi, and any activities not specified in the itinerary.
+Medical evacuation in the event of a medical emergency (please contact us if your existing Travel or Medical Insurance Policy does not already cover it).

 Thank you!